-When: September 18th - October 5th (You can arrive on the 17th if you like and leave on the 6th if you wish)
+When: September 17th - October 3rd (You can arrive on the 15th if you like)

-How: MEET US THERE by plane, train, bus or car, or RIDE WITH US - we have private buses running every weekend from Barcelona/Amsterdam/London/Prague/Budapest, or do our 4 night package of perks
+How: MEET US THERE by plane, train, bus or car, or RIDE WITH US - we have private buses running every weekend from Barcelona/Amsterdam/London/Prague/Budapest/Italy, or do our 4 night package of perks

 The campsite is around a half hour bus/train ride to Oktoberfest itself, and we have guides escorting you in to Munich throughout every day.